Why I Built Gluon: From tmux Chaos to AI Agent Orchestration

 Session persistence: Multi-day workflows work because the context survives.
 Stop an agent, come back tomorrow, resume with everything intact.

-Safety is built in.
-The circuit breaker uses a state machine: CLOSED (normal) → HALF_OPEN (warning) → OPEN (stopped).
-If an agent gets stuck—same error five times, no progress for five iterations—the circuit opens and the loop stops.
+Safety is built into the architecture.
+The circuit breaker uses a state machine: CLOSED (normal) -> HALF_OPEN (warning) -> OPEN (stopped).
+If an agent gets stuck — same error five times, no progress for five iterations — the circuit opens and the loop stops.
 You get a notification.
 A human reviews.
 Then you decide what's next.

 The Kanban Workspace